sats17/tiny-saga/README.md

 * Payment MS will just return API call to order MS.
 * Order MS will update status of order.
 Either by email or SSE.

+### 3) Inventory Reserved flow after payment success -
+* When payment is done, then payment ms will create event PaymentSucceeded which will listen by order ms and inventory ms.
+* The Inventory microservice listens for the "PaymentSucceeded" event.
+Upon receiving the event, it checks if there is enough stock for the ordered product.
+If there is enough stock, it reserves the items for the order and publishes an "InventoryReserved" event.
+If there isn't enough stock, it publishes an "InventoryInsufficient" event.
+* The Order microservice listens for the "InventoryReserved", "InventoryInsufficient", and "PaymentFailed" events.
+It updates the order status accordingly:
+"InventoryReserved": updates the order status to "Placed".
+"InventoryInsufficient": updates the order status to "Failed" and stores the reason for the failure (insufficient inventory).
+"PaymentFailed": updates the order status to "Failed" and stores the reason for the failure (payment-related issues).

+### 4) Inventory insufficient flow and refund payment -
+* When the Inventory microservice publishes the "InventoryInsufficient" event, the Payment microservice listens for this event.
+* Upon receiving the "InventoryInsufficient" event, the Payment microservice initiates a refund process by calling the Wallet microservice to credit the amount back to the user's wallet.
+Once the refund is successful, the Payment microservice publishes a "RefundSucceeded" event.
+If the refund fails for any reason, it publishes a "RefundFailed" event with a reason.
+* The Order microservice listens for the "RefundSucceeded" and "RefundFailed" events.
+If it receives a "RefundSucceeded" event, it updates the order status to "Failed" with a reason indicating that the inventory was insufficient, and the refund was successful.
+If it receives a "RefundFailed" event, it updates the order status to "Failed" and stores the reason for the failure (inventory insufficiency and refund-related issues).